Skip to main content

 In this example:

-1. A body with XML is received on an Inbound HTTP component.
+1. A body with XML is received on an Inbound HTTPS component.

 2. This XML is enriched with the response of a SOAP call: